-Fig. 2.
-Six broken wires of eight are seen on the preoperative chest X-ray
+Figure 2.
+Six broken wires of eight are seen on preoperative chest X-ray

-Fig. 3.
-The final view of the transverse thoracic stabilisation.
+Figure 3.
+The final view of the transverse thoracic stabilization.
 All three titanium bars and six clips are in place.
 The picture was performed from the cranial aspect